kiran-brahma/dante-astro-theme/src/content/books/lessons-from-the-titans.md

 ## General Learnings

 - Growth Algorithm: Focus on investing in businesses that provide solid returns.
 This will lead to an increment in profits faster than GDP.
 Profits will slowly rise to be better than peers.
-- Long-term success is achieved if you focus on customer needs, treat suppliers as partners, employees as the biggest assets, and invest in communities.
+- Long-term success is achieved if you focus on customer needs, treat suppliers as partners, and employees as the biggest assets, and invest in communities.
 - Focus on what you can control in a culture: fostering a humble culture, continuous improvement, holding a tight leash on costs, focusing on service/product/manufacturing excellence, and disciplined capital allocation focus that moves cash to high-return assets.
 - Business benchmarking and systems keep you grounded in reality.
 - The sign of arrogance is the most common attribute of failure.